ryan-brazeal-ufl/OpenPyLivox/README.md

 `//X,Y,Z,Inten-sity,Time,ReturnNum`      (ReturnNum is only included when using firmwares 03.03.0001 or .0002)

-**Quirky Fact:** Intensity (aka.
-Reflectivity in the Livox documentation) has a hyphen in the CSV header record in order to 'trick' CloudCompare into assigning the field as a scalar type by default.
-This enables displaying the point cloud in CloudCompare using a more visually appealing colour spectrum.
+**Quirky Fact:** Intensity (a.k.a., Reflectivity in the Livox documentation) has a hyphen in the CSV header record in order to 'trick' CloudCompare into assigning the field as a scalar type by default.
+This enables displaying the point cloud in CloudCompare using a more visually appealing colour spectrum (e.g., left image below).
 It also provides a way to (possibly) help filter out some unwanted noisy data.
+Of course, the colour scheme can be changed to many other options, after importing the point cloud in CloudCompare (e.g., greyscale in right image below)

 <table style="border:0px;">
   <tr style="border:0px;">